gandor999/sanjose_barcode_scanner_4/ReadMe.md

  - [x] Make barcode gen more pretty
  - [x] Test out on printer
  - [x] Test printer on print button
- - [ ] Move resibo to skukli button
+ - [x] Move resibo to skukli button
+ - [x] finish implementing working resibo for tinda and barcode gen page
+ - [ ] Put a check wherein resibo can only be clicked once total is greater than 0 and sukli has been calculated